IT Consultant: Portable CIO, Inc., San Francisco Bay Area

 The San Francisco Bay Area IT consultant began using remote control a few years later, which allowed them to address their clients’ issues more quickly.
 “It saves time and frustration for both parties, and ultimately, it saves our client money because we’re not inefficiently sitting on the phone with the meter running.”

 In 2013, Portable CIO upgraded to a remote monitoring and management (RMM) tool that included remote control.
 Unimpressed by that vendor’s commitment to their customers, they switched to Datto RMM, formerly Autotask Endpoint Management, which Corstorphine says works well for his operation.
-“With our RMM solution, we don’t have to wait for someone to notice a problem.
-We can proactively deal with an issue and may not even need to remotely control the machine.
+“Our RMM solution doesn’t have to wait for someone to notice a problem.
+We can proactively deal with an issue and may not even need to control the machine remotely.
 We may just need to push a code or tell the system to fix itself via remote commands.”

 Corstorphine says the feature of Datto RMM that’s most valuable to his business is consistency.
 “There are so many moving parts to our business.
 So many technologies — unbelievably — work very well together 99 percent of the time.
-That last 1 percent can be a lot of trouble, and having a tool that is well-tested and consistent is critical to having an anchor, reputable platform to work from.
-If we were unable to trust our platform while we’re working on the obscure technical issues our industry creates, it would be disastrous.”
+That last 1 percent can be a lot of trouble, and having a well-tested and consistent tool is critical to having an anchor, reputable platform to work from.
+It would be disastrous if we could not trust our platform while working on the obscure technical issues our industry creates.”

 Putting Clients’ Minds at Ease with Security

-It’s common for IT solution providers to take measures when using remote control to assure their clients they are using them securely and in accordance with corporate policies.
+It’s common for IT solution providers to take measures when using remote control to assure their clients they are using them securely and following corporate policies.

-He stresses that security related to remote control and RMM is only a part of a total security solution for their clients that includes solutions that defend against ransomware, keyloggers, and other types of malware and that train employees on phishing techniques and password hygiene.
+He stresses that security related to RMM is only a part of a total security solution for their clients.
+It also includes solutions that defend against ransomware, keyloggers, and other types of malware and training employees on phishing techniques and password hygiene.
 “We take a practical approach to effective security — we don’t try to make it look more valuable by imposing inconveniences on people, which doesn’t accomplish anything,” Corstorphine says.

 10 Benefits of RMM with a Remote Control Feature